hubvu/terraform-gke-ondat-demo/README.md

 # remove Ondat from the cluster.
 kubectl storageos uninstall --include-etcd

-# destroy the environment created once you are finished testing
+# destroy the environment created with terraform once you
-# out GKE & Ondat.
+# are finished testing out GKE & Ondat.
 $ terraform destroy
 ```